chrisgleissner/jutil/README.md

 ## Sql Log

 The [SqlLog](https://github.com/chrisgleissner/jutil/blob/master/sql-log/src/main/java/com/github/chrisgleissner/jutil/sqllog/SqlLog.java)
-records SQL executions in memory or to an OutputStream, using Spring Boot 2.1.x auto-configuration.
+records JSON-formatted SQL executions either in memory or to a file.
+It gets wired by using Spring Boot 2.1.x auto-configuration.

+To use this feature, declare a dependency on `com.github.chrisgleissner:jutil-sql-log`.

 ### Start and Stop
-To start recording:
-1. Declare a dependency on com.github.chrisgleissner:jutil-sql-log
-1. Wire in the `SqlLog` bean and call `startRecording` which will give you a `SqlRecording`
+To start recording, wire in the `SqlLog` bean and call `startRecording` which returns a `SqlRecording`.

-This will record all SQL messages sent via any DataSource bean.
-The recording is kept either on heap (accessible via `SqlRecording.getMessages` and various methods in `SqlLog`) or written to the specified file.
+You will now record all SQL messages sent via any DataSource bean as part of your current thread or any thread which it starts.

+The recording is kept either on heap (accessible via `sqlRecording.getMessages` and various methods in `SqlLog`) or written to the specified file.
 All SQL is JSON encoded.

 Call `sqlLog.stopRecording(id)` or close a `SqlRecording` instance to stop its recording.

 ### Default Recording

-Any SQL message generated whilst no recording is in progress gets recorded by a default recording which you can get via `sqlLog.getDefaultRecording()`.
+Any SQL message not recorded otherwise is captured by a default recording which you can get via `sqlLog.getDefaultRecording()`.

 This default recording can't be stopped, but you can temporarily stop all recording (including for the default recording) by calling `sqlLog.setEnabled(false)`.

 ### Example